- Auto-Joining Tables

 When you want to create reports using data spanning across multiple tables, Zoho Reports provides you with a special feature called Auto-Join.
 This feature automatically joins tables when creating reports, if the tables are connected using a Lookup column.
 For this feature to work, you need to specify that two tables are related using the Lookup column.
 To define a lookup relationship between two tables, it is essential that the tables have at least one column which is common between them.
 Let's look at this further with an example.

 Here's an example to illustrate how to define lookup columns and how Auto-Join combines tables while creating reports, based on lookup relationship

-In the Store Sales Database model given above, the Sales and Sales Person tables have a common column called Sales Person Id.
-In the 'Sales' table every sale is associated to the Sales Person Id, who did the sale.
-In the 'Sales Person' table each sales person is identified by a unique id specified in the column Sales Person Id.
-Similarly Sales and Product Details tables have a common column called Product_ID.
-In the 'Sales' table each sale is associated with a product identified by the column Product_ID.
+In the Store Sales Workspace model given above, the Sales and Sales Person tables have a common column called Sales Person ID.
+In the 'Sales' table, every sale is associated to the Sales Person Id, who did the sale.
+In the 'Sales Person' table, each salesperson is identified by a unique id specified in the column Sales Person ID.
+Similarly, Sales and Product Details tables have a common column called Product_ID.
+In the 'Sales' table, each sale is associated with a product identified by the column Product_ID.
 In the Product table each product is identified by a unique id specified in the column Product_ID.